Expectations for Adjudication: Within Cases Brought as Small Claims Court Proceedings | Caruso Legal Services

 [17] The small claims court is a busy court which is designed to handle matters in a relatively informal and summary fashion.
 The court plays a vital role in the administration of justice in the province by ensuring meaningful and cost-effective access for cases involving relatively modest claims for damages.
 In order to meet its mandate, the processes and procedures in that court are relatively streamlined.
 When it comes to the sufficiency of reasons, an appellate court must take this context into account.
 See Massoudinia v.
 Volfson, 2013 ONCA 29 (CanLII), Maple Ridge Community Management Ltd. v.
 Peel Condominium Corp.
 No. 231, 2015 ONCA 520 (CanLII).
 Similarly, the Deputy Judge must be given flexibility in adapting trial procedure to the circumstances he or she is faced with.
 I so not intend to address every ground of appeal, but I will deal with those that appear most significant.

-As was explained by the Divisional Court in the Li case provided above, and with cited reference to the Supreme Court decision in Housen, the factual findings of a lower court should be "disturbed", meaning altered or directed for a fresh Trial, only where the findings of the lower court were unreasonable.
-Of course, what is "unreasonable" and what is imperfect may be distinctly different things and therefore a court decision may be based on a reasonable falsity with a judicial finding of truth differing from the actual truth.
-With this said, in Li, the Divisional Court did go on to explain that an appeal court should address errors in law where the error affects the outcome of the case.
+Per the Divisional Court within the Li decision as stated above, while citing the Supreme Court in Housen, factual findings by a lower court are "disturbed", meaning altered or directed for a fresh Trial, only where the lower court made unreasonable findings.
+It is notable that what is "unreasonable" and what is imperfect are commonly two very distinct things.
+Interestingly, in Li, the Divisional Court went on to state that an appeal court will attend to judicial errors in law where the error demonstratively affects the result, meaning the decision in the case.

 Conclusion